 Elastomeric composites are widely used in variant useful applications viz. automotive, sports, electric, electronics, and aerospace industries due to their high strength to weight ratio, low density, easy processing, low cost, and many other advantages[1-4].
 The most commonly used elastomers are silicon rubber, ethylene propylene monomer rubber, acrylonitrile butadiene rubber, natural rubber, styrene butadiene rubber, polychloroprene rubber, and fluorinated Viton rubber [5-9].
 The compression molded emulsified acrylonitrile butadiene rubber (NBR) composites has shown remarkable features viz. tensile strength 200–3500psi, elastomeric hardness 20–95 shore A, elongation at break 300-650%, good tear/impact resistance, good adhesion with metals and excellent shape retention.
 Automobile, petroleum, and natural gas industries are the main consumers of variant NBR composite formulations.
 Alternation in acrylonitrile or butadiene contents defines the thermo-mechanical character of the virgin elastomer [2, 10-12].
 The incorporation of appropriate nanofillers in the host polymer matrix plays an important role to attain the required set of properties to develop composites for different technologies.
 Carbon, silica, calcium carbonate, titania and different mineral clays are used to reinforce elastomeric matrices to tune their thermo-mechanical parameters [11, 13-15].
 Layered silicate mineral clay, kaolinite (Al2Si2O5(OH)4) is one of the clay viz. extensively doped in polymer matrices (epoxy, elastomers, polyvinyl choloride, polyvinyl alcohol, etc).
 Nanokaolinite remarkably influences the physical and chemical characteristics of the base polymer matrix.
 Filler-matrix compatibility and its uniform dispersion within the host polymer are the major reinforcing parameters that drastically change the characteristics of the fabricated composites [16-19].
 Functionalization of the incorporated nanofillers by using appropriate chemical method is one of the procedure viz. efficiently used in academia and industry to enhance filler to matrix compatibility.
 Silane functionalization route in which adequate silane coupling agent is used to attach silane moiety is effective, easy, economical and environment friendly method to functionalize the incorporated reinforcements compared to other established chemical processes [19-21].
 Thermal stability, enthalpy changes, thermal conductivity/impedance and phase transition properties have the key importance to define the operating temperature range of the polymer nanocomposite for a specific application.
 Mechanical, abrasion, sorption, electrical, and dynamic mechanical properties of the rubber nanocomposite are directly altered with the variation in thermal characteristics of the composite [20, 22].
 To enhance the thermal endurance and diminish the thermal transfer through the polymer matrix, nanoclays (kaolinite, hallosite, montmorillonite, bentonite, etc) have been incorporated into the host polymer matrices[18, 19, 23-27].

-The present novel research reported the synthesis/functionalization of kaolinite nanoparticles and its effects on the thermomechanical characteristics of NBR elastomer.
+The present research reports the synthesis/functionalization of kaolinite nanoparticles and its effects on the thermomechanical characteristics of NBR elastomer.
 The appraisal of thermal conductivity according to ASTM standards also attributed novelty to this study.
 Ultimate tensile strength, elongation at break, and elastomeric hardness of the fabricated nanocomposites were also executed that showed the efficient mechanical properties improvement by introducing activated nanokaolinite into the host polymer matrix.

 Experimental